peberanek/ai-sandbox/README.md

 #### On-premise

-The most common options are [**Ollama**](https://ollama.com/), [**vLLM**](https://docs.vllm.ai/en/stable/) or [**SGLang**](https://docs.sglang.ai/), each with its own trade‑offs and limitations.
-For a detailed overview and real‑world experience from a production deployment, see the e‑INFRA CZ articles: [part 1](https://blog.e-infra.cz/blog/run-llm/) and [part 2](https://blog.e-infra.cz/blog/run-llm2/).
+The most common options are [**Ollama**](https://ollama.com/), [**vLLM**](https://docs.vllm.ai/en/stable/) or [**SGLang**](https://docs.sglang.ai/), each with its own benefits and limitations.
+For an overview and real‑world experience from a production deployment, see the e‑INFRA CZ articles: [part 1](https://blog.e-infra.cz/blog/run-llm/) and [part 2](https://blog.e-infra.cz/blog/run-llm2/).

 #### Cloud Providers

 For Czech academic institutions, a practical option may be to contact [**e‑INFRA CZ**](https://docs.e-infra.cz/) and request access to their hosted models via API.

+> [!NOTE]
+> Regular **e‑INFRA CZ** services are not intended for processing sensitive or confidential data.
+For such use cases, a dedicated environment — for example, a variant of the [SensitiveCloud](https://docs.cerit.io/en/docs/sensitivecloud/account) — would be required.

-Alternatively, large providers such as [Microsoft Azure AI Foundry](https://ai.azure.com/), [Google Vertex AI Platform](https://cloud.google.com/vertex-ai), or platforms like [OpenRouter](https://openrouter.ai/) also offer model inference services. _However, their suitability — particularly in terms of data privacy and security — should be carefully evaluated._
+Alternatively, large providers such as [Microsoft Azure](https://ai.azure.com/), [Google Cloud](https://cloud.google.com/vertex-ai) (available through [OCRE](https://www.e-infra.cz/novinky/cloudove-sluzby-k-dispozici-uzivatelum-cesnet-prostrednictvim-ramcovych-smluv-ocre)), or platforms like [OpenRouter](https://openrouter.ai/) also offer model inference services.
+However, their suitability — particularly in terms of data privacy and security — should be carefully evaluated.

 ## Roadmap